The CARINTHIA of 1956 was the third of a quartet of new ships built for the Cunard Line and specially designed for the Canadian service

 The FAIRSEA (ex CARINTHIA) at Vancouver

-On 3rd November 1971, almost four years after her final Cunard voyage, the FAIRSEA sailed for Los Angeles where she commenced a cruise service to Mexico.
+On 3rd November 1971, almost four years after her final Cunard voyage, the FAIRSEA sailed to Los Angeles where she commenced a cruise service to Mexico.
 In the summer, the FAIRSEA became Sitmar's Alaska ship, and her terminal port was moved to Vancouver.
 In the winter months the FAIRSEA operated a Los Angeles - Panama Canal - Curacao service.
-The FAIRSEA and the FAIRWIND (ex-SYLVANIA), two outmoded trans-Atlantic liners, had taken Sitmar Cruises to the very pinnacle of success.
+The FAIRSEA and the FAIRWIND (ex-SYLVANIA), two outmoded trans-Atlantic liners, had taken Sitmar to the very pinnacle of success.

 The FAIRSEA (ex CARINTHIA) in the Panama Canal

-On 28th July 1988, P & O took over Sitmar Cruises and the FAIRSEA was renamed FAIR PRINCESS.
+On 28th July 1988, P & O took over Sitmar cruises and the FAIRSEA was renamed FAIR PRINCESS.
 In 1993 P & O Princess Cruises issued a lavish brochure which enthused:

 The FAIR PRINCESS (ex FAIRSEA, ex CARINTHIA) as she

 appeared after the P&O takeover of Sitmar Cruises